Blog Categories

 Technical Characteristics:

-• Dedicated Resources: Ensures predictable performance and capacity, free from 'noisy neighbor' issues common in shared environments.
+• Dedicated Resources: Ensures predictable performance and capacity, free from ‘noisy neighbour’ issues common in shared environments.

 • Customisable Security Posture: Allows for bespoke security configurations, including advanced firewall policies, custom IPS signatures, and dedicated VPN instances.

-• Network Performance: Often integrated with WAN optimisation techniques such as deduplication, compression, and protocol optimization for enhanced application performance.
+• Network Performance: Often integrated with WAN optimisation techniques such as deduplication, compression, and protocol optimisation for enhanced application performance.

 • Private Connectivity: Direct peering with ISPs and private links, avoiding the public internet for sensitive traffic.